 Most of the issues In Clash happen on Apple devices, as well as older Samsung and LG smartphones.
 From weird glitches, games crashing, the content downloading bug, to not being able to install updates at all.
 Or, the device is not compatible bug.
-Furthermore, iPhone X users are still facing issues.
+And sadly, we’re still seeing a weird UI on the Galaxy S10.

 If you don’t see the update try pulling down in the app store (Android or iOS) to refresh the app store and then get the latest release.
-Make sure to download the Clash TH12 update over WiFi, as it’s a big one.
-Then, follow these steps.
+If you’re having problems try these steps.

 - Supercell ID not working – close all apps that you have running in the background.
 Restart Clash, then ID should work at this point.